 Like it or loathe it, almost one in four UK pupils is tutored and the numbers would doubtless be even higher if it weren’t so expensive.
-When MyTutor, which offers only online tuition, asked people why they didn’t use tutors, cost was the major barrier.

 With tutoring traditionally involving face-to-face teaching, often at the pupil’s home, by an experienced educator, costs are bumped up not only by the lesson itself but the tutor’s travel time.
-And there’s another major hurdle affecting families after tutoring too – where they live.
+And there’s another major hurdle affecting families wanting tutoring too – where they live.
 The reality is that if it’s anywhere other than a city centre, tracking down tutors prepared to trek to your home (in London, few venture beyond the Oystercard payment zone) can seem an impossible feat.

 What to look out for

-MyTutor advises parents to check out the technology before they sign up.
+Parents should check out the technology before they sign up.
 If video is part of the service, can you expand it or is it just a thumbnail – which can make learning that much harder?
 Are tutorials recorded, both for safeguarding purposes and so that students can play them back in their own time?
 Other technological gizmos to look out for include a dedicated online space and a shared whiteboard that allow students and tutors to work on a document or a problem together.